pilat86/REGEX/README.md

-Program a function that checks if the given string is a contact.
+Function that checks if the given string is a contact.
 A contact is defined as follows: "name phone number birth number", where:

 NAME: